Moving From the UK to Cyprus

 Transportation in Cyprus

-Cyprus doesn’t have a railway, so the best way to move around is by bus or by car.
+Cyprus doesn’t have a railway, so the best way to get around is by bus or car.
+There are three options for public bus services:

+You can opt for single-ride and daily, weekly, and monthly tickets, which can save you a few pennies.
 The public transport system is being revamped, with Nicosia and Larnaca seeing better frequency and more routes.
-They are also launching a ‘last mile service”, where passengers can jump off the bus at its final destination and rent a bicycle or take a taxi to get where they need to go.
+They are also launching a “last-mile service,” allowing passengers to get off at the bus’s final destination and rent a bicycle or take a taxi to get where they need to go.

 Driving your own car in Cyprus

-You can drive in Cyprus with your UK driving licence until 31 December 2020, but if you plan to reside there, it’s advisable to change it to a Cypriot one as soon as possible.
+Within 6 months of becoming a resident of Cyprus, you are required to exchange your UK driver’s license for a Cypriot one.
 Your application has to be handed in personally at the District Offices of the Department of Transport or Citizen Service Centers (CSC).
 The documentation needed is a completed TOM 7 application form, 2 recent passport photographs, your resident permit, evidence that you’ve lived in Cyprus for 5 months, e.g. utility bills, and your passport.
-It’s highly recommended to take multiple copies of each document.
-Your new Cypriot license costs € 40 (up to 65 years of age), while for those over 65, it’s completely free.

-You’ll be pleased to hear that driving here is on the left.
-Hoorah!
+You’ll be pleased to hear that driving in Cyprus is on the left.
 However, good driving manners leave a lot to be desired.
 Expect to be cut off, yelled at, and overtaken on both sides.
 But it’s not all doom and gloom on the roads.
 You’ll love them.
 They’re well-maintained with smooth road surfaces and clear markings, and most traffic signs are in both Greek and English.

 Education in Cyprus